network-analytics/udp-notif-c-collector/README.md

 # C-Collector for UDP-notif
-Library for collecting UDP-notif protocol messages.
+Library for collecting UDP-notif protocol messages defined in the IETF draft [draft-ietf-netconf-udp-notif-01](https://tools.ietf.org/html/draft-ietf-netconf-udp-notif-01).

 ## Build & install
 To build the project and test example clients, just `make` on root folder.
 Il will compile with gcc all dependences and the clients.